What happens to my data?

 Is the information about me collected by ASCEND secure?

+For the purpose of the Data Protection Act, the University of Oxford is the Data Controller.
 All information is stored securely by Oxford University and is kept confidential.
 Access to the computer database is by unique combinations of usernames and passwords and only authorised study personnel can access information about participants.
 The building is secure with authorised swipe card access only.
 No individuals will be identified in any study reports.

 What if I am no longer completing the follow-up forms?